storypku/cuda-support-for-bazel/README.md

 ## Status

-**It works!**
+**CUDA & CUDNN examples works now!**

-As of Fri May 29 08:12:47 CST 2020, this project is still a Work-In-Progress, with a few bugs to be fixed.
+As of Fri June 12 18:12:47 CST 2020, this project is still a Work-In-Progress, with the following TODO list:
 - TensorRT support was not tailored yet
 - NCCL support was not tailored yet.
+- BUILD files for cudnn-examples/{mnistCUDNN,multiHeadAttention,RNN}

 ### Stripped Modules/Dependencies/Options
 - [gemmlowp](https://github.com/google/gemmlowp)